Jonathan Taylor (American football): 2021 season

 Taylor was named the starting running back for the Colts to start the 2021 season.
 He had 103 yards and a rushing touchdown on 16 rushing attempts in Week 4 victory against the Miami Dolphins.
 The following week, Taylor had 169 total scrimmage yards: 53 yards rushing with a touchdown, and 116 yards receiving with a 76-yard receiving touchdown in the 31–25 overtime loss against the Baltimore Ravens.
-Against the Houston Texans in Week 6, Taylor had 14 attempts for 145 yards and two touchdowns; his rushing total included a career best 83-yard rush.
+Against the Texans in Week 6, Taylor had 14 attempts for 145 yards and two touchdowns; his rushing total included a career best 83-yard rush.
 The Colts would win the game 31–3.
 Taylor won AFC Offensive Player of the Month for October.
 On a Thursday-night game against the New York Jets in Week 9, Taylor had 200 total scrimmage yards, including 172 rushing yards and two touchdowns in the 45–30 victory.
-In Week 10 at home against the Jacksonville Jaguars, Taylor had 21 attempts for 116 yards and a touchdown in the 23–17 victory.
+In Week 10 at home against the Jaguars, Taylor had 21 attempts for 116 yards and a touchdown in the 23–17 victory.
 At this point in the season, Taylor was tied for the rushing title with Derrick Henry, who was out for the season with an injury, with 937 rushing yards.